 If you’ve decided that you need to invest in a mobility aid, you’ll have plenty of choices.
 Today’s market is filled with all types of devices that are designed to help you safely and efficiently get from one place to the next.
 Here at Broadway Home Medical, we carry a wide range of inventory, including an impressive selection of wheelchairs for sale in Wichita, KS.
 Whether you’re interested in a manual or a power model, we’re confident you’ll find what you’re looking for.
 Keep reading to learn more about the options and when you’re ready to browse, give us a call or stop by today!

 For those who are able to propel themselves forward without exerting too much effort, a manual wheelchair is an ideal choice.
-However, we don’t recommend this model if you suffer from a condition that causes you to feel extremely weak and fatigued.
+However, this type of chair may not be suitable if you suffer from a condition that causes you to feel extremely weak and fatigued.
+Check out our Power Chairs if you think that describes you.
 Remember that your speed will be reduced if you have to use a great deal of effort to operate your manual wheelchair.
 There are many situations where speed is crucial, like crossing the street.
 Additionally, not all terrain you travel over will be smooth and even.
 These are all important factors to consider when deciding on what type of model will serve you best.

 Instead of having two big rear wheels, transport chairs, sometimes called companion wheelchairs or just companion chairs, have four smaller wheels.
 This type of wheelchair is designed to be pushed by a caregiver with the handles attached on the back.
 These chairs come in many different sizes and colors to accommodate different people and styles.
 Most transport chairs come with foot rests and some even have adjustable ankle rests.
 In addition to having the ability to lock the wheels in place, transport chairs also have the ability to fold up for your convenience when traveling in a personal vehicle or public transportation.